 You can take the following steps to find out:

-- Use our map search tool below to determine if your home or business is in a vulnerable area.
+1. Use the map search tool to determine if your home or business is in a vulnerable area.

-- If you are in a vulnerable area, consult the list of drinking water threat activities below.
+2. If you are in a vulnerable area, consult the list of 22 prescribed drinking water threat activities provided in Ontario Regulation 287/07 Section 1.1 (1).
 Are you carrying out any of these activities on your property?

-- If you are carrying out any of the activities listed, please CONTACT US.
+3. If you are carrying out any of the activities listed, please CONTACT US.
 We can help you determine if your specific circumstance is listed — and whether it is categorized as a “Significant,” “Moderate” or “Low” threat in your vulnerable area.
-(NOTE: Policies will apply to Significant drinking water threats.
+(NOTE: Policies will apply to significant drinking water threats.
 Policies may apply to low or moderate threats.)

 MAP SEARCH TOOL

-Use the magnifying glass icon in the menu at the top right to search for your address
+To view the map you must accept the terms of the license agreement.
+Then, use the magnifying glass icon in the menu at the top left of the map to search for your address.